Inferentialist Public Announcement Logic: Base-extension Semantics: Examples of Public Announcements

 The father proclaims: `At least one of you has mud on their forehead.
 Will those with mud on their forehead come forward to get cleaned?'.
 The children do not like being cleaned and will avoid so if possible (i.e., they do not have muddy foreheads).
 If no child steps forward the father will repeat this request until the muddy children step forward.

 If $m$ of the $n$ children are muddy, the children will step forward after the father has made his request $m$ times.

 \end{example}

 We are going to focus on the case in which there are three children, two of which are muddy.
-Let us call the children Anne, Bob, and Cath as in the card game example above.
+Let us call the children Anne, Bob, and Cath as in the card game example above and let Anne and Bob be muddy.
 This gives us a specific example to reason through and the general case follows the exact same reasoning.

 So how are the children capable of finding out whether they are muddy or not without seeing their own foreheads?
 Let us take Anne's point of view (Bob's, of course, will be analogous).
 Anne sees that Bob is muddy and that Cath is not muddy.
 The father now states that at least one of them is muddy.
 So Anne considers that Bob can also see that Cath is not muddy and so if Anne was not muddy, Bob would realize that they were the only muddy one.
 When the father repeats his request without Bob having stepped forward, Anne realizes that Bob has to see another muddy person.
 That can only be Anne herself though and so Anne (and Bob) step forward as they now know that they are the muddy ones.